davidbrewer/xmonad-ubuntu-conf/README.md

 The following commands involve quitting or restarting xmonad:
 * `mod-shift-q`: quits xmonad, returning to the login screen.
 * `mod-q`: restarts and recompiles xmonad.
 Does not require restarting any other programs you may be running, and happens very quickly.
 Very useful while experimenting with changes to your `xmonad.hs` file!

+### Locking your screen

+You can lock your screen using the following command:
+* `mod-shift-l`: runs `slock` screen locking program

+When the screen is locked, there won't be any interface shown for logging back in!
+Just type your password and hit enter to unlock the screen.

 Configuration
 -------------